South Dakota Nursing Programs and Degrees Guide

-Graduate students in Mount Marty College’s Master of Science in Nursing (MSN) program may choose from one of four concentrations: advanced public health nurse leader, family psychiatric mental health nurse practitioner, adult geriatric nurse practitioner, and pediatric nurse practitioner.
-The pediatric nurse practitioner track allows for further specialization in school health.
-Graduates of the adult geriatric nurse practitioner track are then eligible to take the Adult Nurse Practitioner and the Gerontological Nurse Practitioner exam and the Adult Nurse Practitioner Certification Program exam.
+Mount Marty College’s Master of Science in Nursing (MSN) – Family Nurse Practitioner program prepares students for an advanced nursing career with many different age groups.
+In addition to general adult nursing education, coursework in the program also covers topics relevant to children, women, older adults, and families.
 Applicants to the MSN program can submit an application and application materials – including a copy of a current registered nurse’s license, official transcripts, and three letters of recommendation – online.
 Accepted candidates can begin the program in the fall or in the spring semester.